dsalvaz/SpreadPy/README.md

-# SpreadPy: Semantic Processing Simulation in Python
+# SpreadPy: Spreading Activation in Python

 ``SpreadPy`` is a python package that simulates human semantic processing as *spreading activation* models on complex lexical networks.
 The package supports various network representations such as *node-enriched* and *multi-layer* networks.